-Excavations that terminate within the native silty clay near or above the groundwater table are not expected to experience a base-heave type of failure.
+Excavations that terminate within the native silty clay or glacial till within the expected excavation depths ae not expected to experience a base-heave type of failure.

 The native soils are susceptible to disturbance due to movement of construction equipment and personnel on its surface.
 It is therefore recommended that the excavation at the site should be undertaken by construction equipment that does not travel on the excavated surface, such as a gradall or mechanical shovel.